Erika H. James

 Erika H. James is an American academic and businesswoman.
 She is the dean of the Wharton School of the University of Pennsylvania.
 She is both the first woman and the first Black person to lead the business school.
 James is known for her crisis leadership and workplace diversity research.
-James was named dean of the Wharton School at the University of Pennsylvania in February 2020.
-Her term began on July 1 of the same year.
+James was named dean of the school in February 2020 and formally began on July 1.

 Early life and education

 Born in Bermuda, James moved to the United States as a child.
 She lived in St. Louis, Missouri, as well as in Texas, where she graduated from high school.
 James' mother was an educator.
 Her stepfather was clinical psychologist Marshall Rosenberg, who influenced her choice to study psychology at Pomona College.

 James received a Bachelor of Arts with a major in psychology from Pomona College in Claremont, California in 1991.
 She received a Master of Arts and a Doctor of Philosophy in the field of organizational psychology from the University of Michigan in 1995.